CRC TRR 228 Future Rural Africa

 Dual Career & Family Support (University of Cologne)

-The CFS is the central point at the University of Cologne for information, counseling and services concerning the compatibility of family and career.
+The Dual Career and Family Support (CFS) is the central point at the University of Cologne for information, counselling and services concerning the compatibility of family and career.
 The services include personal advice, child- and eldercare support, care funds as well as the education program “Fokus Vereinbarkeit”.

 Office of Family Services (University of Bonn)